A functional spatial autoregressive model using signatures: The signatures-based spatial autoregressive model

-The quasi-maximum likelihood estimates of $\rho_0,\; \alpha_0,\; Sig(\theta^{*})$ and $\sigma_0^2$ are the parameters $\rho$, $Sig(\theta)$, and $\sigma^2$ that maximize (\ref{LK}).
-However this likelihood cannot be maximized without addressing the difficulty produced by the infinite dimension of the signatures $Sig(\theta^*)$ and $Sig(X_i)$.
+However, this model cannot be maximized without addressing the difficulty produced by the infinite dimension of the signatures $Sig(X_i)$ (and thus the infinite number of coefficients $\beta_{(i_1, \dots, i_d)}^*$).
 The next two sections propose two estimation methods that overcome this challenge.
-In the following we consider the case where $p\ge 2$. \\